-A common concern for travelers is the dreaded pickpocket.
-The pickpockets are skillful and the tourist is their usual target.
+A common concern for travelers is how to avoid a pickpocket.
+The pickpockets are skilful and the tourist is their usual target.
 You’re at risk in places where there is a lot of people like tourist attractions or public transport.
+So how do you travel with safety awareness?
+What to do if your travel safety is at risk?
+How do you avoid being robbed?
+Let’s learn how to avoid a pickpocket.

 Approaching you and begging for money